Introverted/iXercise/README.md

 2. run cmd
 3. go to the project folder
 4. run >node server.js
+5. go on the browser and type localhost:8173
-5. The website should run
+6. The website should run

 For now you can put anything and it will take you to the doctor version.